 The Professional Staff Senate's USM Governance Constitution Rewrite Committee is charged with participating in any university-wide governance constitution revision efforts such that those sections pertaining to professional staff generally - and the Professional Staff Senate specifically - are revised in accordance with the collective will and the best interests of the professional staff.

-ProSen Members: Lynn Rollins, Russell Smith, Justin Swift
+ProSen Members: Lynn Rollins, Justin Swift

 This committee disseminates information regarding the Professional staff to the University community, which may include awards and recognitions, photos, marketing of upcoming events, and other pertinent information, most likely on the ProSen website.
 Membership is open to all USM professional staff.